William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 ## Mixing Preshared Keys in the CREATE_CHILD_SA Exchanges

-{{-qr-alt}} defines how PPKs can be mixed into the session keys calculations.
+[RFC9867] defines how PPKs can be mixed into the session keys calculations.
 In particular, this document allows PPKs to be used in the CREATE_CHILD_SA exchanges when SAs are being rekeyed.
-If peers support {{-qr-alt}} and a PPK was used for the SA being rekeyed, then they MUST NOT silently re-use this PPK in case of optimized rekey and MUST re-negotiate the use of PPKs in the CREATE_CHILD_SA exchange.
+If peers support [RFC9867] and a PPK was used for the SA being rekeyed, then they MUST NOT silently re-use this PPK in case of optimized rekey and MUST re-negotiate the use of PPKs in the CREATE_CHILD_SA exchange.

 # IANA Considerations